-3. Check each of the large fuses in the under-hood fuse box by looking through the top at the wire inside.
-Remove the screws with a Phillips-head screwdriver.
+3. Check each of the large fuses in the under-hood fuse boxes by looking through the top at the wire inside.
+Removing these fuses requires a Phillips-head screwdriver.

-- 4. Check the smaller fuses in the under-hood fuse box and all the fuses in the interior fuse box by pulling out each one with the fuse puller provided in the under-hood fuse box. - 5.
-Look for a blown wire inside the fuse.
+4. Check the smaller fuses in the under-hood fuse box and all the fuses in the interior fuse box by pulling out each one with the fuse puller provided in the under-hood fuse box.

+5. Look for a blown wire inside the fuse.
 If it is blown, replace it with one of the spare fuses of the same rating or lower.